dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/about-connections.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connections-legacy-model.png" width="60%" title="Previous connection model"/>

 We are rolling out an important change that moves connection management to the account level.
+This feature is being rolled out in phases over the coming weeks.
+Please note that this change isn't yet available to Enterprise plans, but we anticipate it will be soon.

 The following connection management section describes these changes.

-This feature is being rolled out in phases over the coming weeks.

 :::